jump-dev/MathOptInterface.jl/docs/src/submodules/FileFormats/overview.md

 ## Validating MOF files

 MathOptFormat files are governed by a schema.
-Use the [JSONSchema.jl](https://github.com/fredo-dedup/JSONSchema.jl) package to check if a `.mof.json` file satisfies the schema.
+Use [JSONSchema.jl](https://github.com/fredo-dedup/JSONSchema.jl) to check if a `.mof.json` file satisfies the schema.

-First, consturct the schema object as follows:
+First, construct the schema object as follows:
 ```jldoctest schema_mof
 julia> import JSON, JSONSchema